llaraspata/HRMQuestionnaireGenerationUsingLLM/README.md

     │
     ├── models             <- Predictions for each run experiments.
 For each of the a log and a picke file are saved.
     │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter notebooks used to illustrate class usage, dataset insights, and experimental results.
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`